Why Are There So Many Knobs in Audio Software?

 They may be other elements that are better suited for computers.
 But for the most part the knob is probably good enough.

-Inductive reasoning at its finest (Score:4, Interesting)
+Inductive reasoning at its finest (Score:5, Interesting)

 I use GarageBand and only GarageBand and this is how GarageBand works.